- Final Domestic Deadline for Full-Time

-Building from a core in applied statistics, the Master of Science in Analytics provides students with advanced analytical training, developing the ability to draw insights from big data.
-The curriculum offers a thorough exploration of state-of-the-art data-gathering tools, methods, and analytics.
+Building from a core in applied statistics, the Master of Science in Analytics (MScA) provides students with advanced analytical training to develop the ability to draw insights from big data and build automated artificial intelligence systems.

 Autumn: August start.

 Full-time: Spring start - 1.25 years (5 quarters), Autumn start - 1.5 years (6 quarters).

 A typical Msc Analytics student has two or more years of work experience.

 Find more info on our tuition page ›

 The program provides the training and develops the skill set required to solve complex problems at the intersection of statistics, computer science, and business expertise.